 - Energy Economics and Management of Sustainable Energy

 - Advanced Gas Turbines

 - Computational Fluid Dynamics

 - Advanced High Speed Aerodynamics

-An undergraduate degree (minimum good second class honours or equivalent) in Engineering, Mathematics, or equivalent.
+An undergraduate degree (minimum good second class honours or equivalent) in a mechanically-based engineering subject or equivalent.
 Each application is individually assessed; you are recommended to contact us for guidance in specific cases.
 IELTS 6.5 is required.

 International applicants: Students from outside of the UK help form a global community here at Queen Mary.
 For detailed country specific entry requirements please visit the International section of our website.
 If your first language is not English, you must provide evidence of your English language proficiency.
 You can find details on our English language entry requirements page.

 If you do not meet the language requirements it might be possible for you to undertake foundation or pre-sessional programmes that will prepare you for the masters programme.
 For more information, please contact the Admissions Office.